-Can we predict whether the outcome of demographic growth will 1023 be exit (in which case n will fall while L of the surviving household 1024 will remain unchanged) or division (whence landholdings of the sur-1025viving fragments will be smaller than that of the original house-1026 hold)?
-Which of these two outcomes will happen will depend on 1027 which is associated with a higher collective income of the members 1028 of the original household.
-Note that exit is always feasible, since 1029 the extra number of household members that caused IC to fail can 1030 exit so as to leave a cultivating household with exactly the same 1031 number of members as in the original household.
-But division may 1032 not be feasible, if there was little slack in the IR constraint to start 1033 1034with.
-For instance, division is infeasible if the original household owned less than twice $L_m(n^)$ , since each of the fragments will have 1035to have at least this amount of land in order to be viable.
-At the 1036 lower end of the land distribution, thus, demographic growth will re-1037 1038sult in exits, resulting in growing landlessness.
+the extra number of household members that caused IC to fail can exit so as to leave a cultivating household with exactly the same number of members as in the original household.
+But division may not be feasible, if there was little slack in the IR constraint to start with.
+For instance, division is infeasible if the original household owned less than twice $L_m(n^)$, since each of the fragments will have to have at least this amount of land in order to be viable.
+At the lower end of the land distribution, thus, demographic growth will result in exits, resulting in growing landlessness.

-1039Next suppose agricultural profitability (represented by $\frac{a}{w}$ ) increases.1040This causes the IC curve to shift outwards, and the IR curve moves1041downwards - both constraints are relaxed.
-This will tend to slow1042down exits and divisions occurring due to demographic growth.
+Next suppose agricultural profitability (represented by $\frac{a}{w}$) increases.
+This causes the IC curve to shift outwards, and the IR curve moves downwards - both constraints are relaxed.
+This will tend to slow down exits and divisions occurring due to demographic growth.

-1043 4.3.
+4.3.
 Land market transactions